mfe7/mfe7.github.io/README.md

 ## To update publications

 1. Make sure the google sheet is up-to-date.
+1. Run `cd markdown_generator`
-1. Run `python markdown_generator/publications.py`.
+1. Run `python publications.py`.
 It will automatically download the sheet as a `.tsv` and generate/update the markdown files in `_publications/` for each publication.